mlmar/py-basketball/README.md

 npm install --prefix ./src/client
 ```

-Create an .env file in the server directory with the folllowing contents:
+Create an .env file in the root directory with the folllowing contents:

 ```properties
 SUPABASE_URL=YOUR_SUPABASE_URL_HERE